-Consider this sentence: ‘Hopefully, he died’.
+Consider this sentence: ‘He died hopefully’.
 Am I wishing ill on someone?
 Am I unfeeling and cruel?
 Do I benefit from his will?
 Not at all.
 It’s just another of those wrongly placed adverbs

 It’s not a sentence you would see very often but, if you did, it would mean something entirely different.